-In general, Graduates living in College accommodation are expected to arrive by the last week of September and are not required to move out until early September the following year.
+In general, Graduates living in College accommodation are expected to arrive by the last week of September and are not required to move out until early August the following year for 44 week terms or early September the following year for 50 week terms.
 If your course requires you to arrive earlier, the College will endeavour to accommodate you.
 Please contact the Accommodation Manager to arrange this.
+You should notify the lodge of your arrival and departure signing keys and fobs in and out.

 You should not take up College accommodation if you know that you will not be present for the entirety of the Licence to Occupy or that you will cease to be a student of Oxford University before the end of the Licence to Occupy period.